-I Tried the New and Improved Currentbody LED Mask for 5 Months—Here Are the Changes I Noticed
+I Tried the New and Improved Currentbody LED Mask for Over a Year—Here Are the Changes I Noticed

 As a beauty editor, one of the most frequent questions I get is, "Which LED masks are worth the hype?"
-LED therapy is having a major moment right now, and thanks to the growing range of at-home LED masks, you can reap the glow-boosting benefits without stepping foot in a clinic.
-Over the years, I’ve trialled my fair share of all the best LED masks—from the ultra-luxe Shani Darden Deesse LED mask (coming in at a eye-watering £1,440) to in-clinic treatments and more affordable ones like the £120 Beauty Pie LED mask—so I know what works and what doesn’t.
+LED therapy is having a major moment right now, and thanks to the growing range of at-home LED masks and skin tools, you can reap the glow-boosting benefits without setting foot in a clinic.
+Over the years, I’ve trialled my fair share of all the best LED masks—from the ultra-luxe Shani Darden Deesse LED mask (coming in at an eye-watering £1,440) to in-clinic treatments and more affordable ones like the £120 Beauty Pie LED mask and the Shark CryoGlow LED Mask—so I know what works and what doesn’t.

 However, one I'm yet to try is Currentbody, specifically its latest new and improved model, the Currentbody LED Light Therapy Face Mask: Series 2 (£399).
 The buzz is real—Google searches for this mask have soared by over 5000%, and with good reason.
 With the popularity of the original Currentbody LED Mask with skin experts, celebrities, editors and content creators, there is a lot of interest around the new and improved model.

-I was lucky enough to get my hands on the new LED mask, so I've been put it through its paces for months now.
-Keep scrolling for my honest review and thoughts, how it compares to the original Currenybody LED mask plus all the before-and-after snaps you’ll want to see.
+I was lucky enough to get my hands on the new LED mask, so I've been putting it through its paces for over a year now.
+Keep scrolling for my honest review and thoughts, how it compares to the original Currentbody LED mask, plus, all the all-important before-and-after snaps you’ll want to see.

 Currentbody Skin LED Light Therapy Mask: Series 2 Review